Seduced by the Serengeti…THE SERENGETI

 Our tour company, Zara Tours, uses modified jeeps with tops that pop up, so you can stand on the seat (without shoes) and easily survey everything in sight with camera or binoculars in hand.
 The guides stay in touch with each other by radio, so if anything significant is spotted, such as a pride of lions, the news spreads quickly.
 And then it becomes a road race with jeeps vying for the best position for their clients.
 It’s common to see 8 or 10 jeeps squeezed together with mere inches between them on a lion kill in the Serengeti.

-We start our seven-day safari with a drive to Manyara National Park, where the first sightings of zebras and wildebeests roaming together causes a cacophony of “oohs” and “ahhs” from our group.
+We start our seven-day safari with a drive to Manyara National Park, where the first sightings of zebras and wildebeests roaming together cause a cacophony of “oohs” and “ahhs” from our group.

 Gorgeous songbirds, shimmering flamingos at the lake’s edge, giraffes with their graceful gait milling about, baboons grooming each other, and finally a small group of elephants passing within just a few feet of the jeep marks this first day as a glowing success.